Nakahara-ku, Kawasaki: History

 Archaeologists have found numerous Kofun period remains at numerous locations in what is now Nakahara-ku, indicating a long period of human settlement.
 Under the Nara period Ritsuryō system, it became part of Tachibana District Musashi Province.
 In the Edo period, it was administered as tenryō territory controlled directly by the Tokugawa shogunate, but administered through various hatamoto.
 After the Meiji Restoration, the area was divided into Nakahawa Village and Sumiyoshi Village within Tachibana District in the new Kanagawa Prefecture on April 1, 1889.
 The two villages merged in 1925 to form the town of Nakahara.
 The town was annexed by the neighboring city of Kawasaki in August 1933.
 In April 1972, the area became Nakahara Ward with the division of the city of Kawasaki into wards.

 Economy

 Nakahara Ward is largely a regional commercial center and bedroom community for central Kawasaki and Tokyo.
-The Ward hosts Fujitsu's Main Branch at Kamikodanaka 4-chome in Nakahara-ku.
+The Ward hosts Fujitsu's Main Branch at Kamiodanaka 4-chome in Nakahara-ku.
 It was formerly Fujitsu's world headquarters.
 Other industries include factories operated by Mitsubishi Fuso and NEC.